 Students invited to take part in a Bridging course or courses will attend classes online during the month of August prior to the Master's kick-off semester in September.
 Bridging courses do not earn credits, though final assessment is carried out to provide feedback and information on student progress.
-These courses do not form part of the Master's degree program curriculum and are free of charge.
+These courses do not form part of the Master's degree program curriculum, and therefore will not be included in the final transcript or records nor the Final Certificate and are free of charge.